 - Home repairs`

 The rule of thumb in calculating whether you can handle all these expenses is that your mortgage payment should not be more than 25% of your monthly take-home pay.
-If, after doing some calculations, you’ve determined that you can comfortably handle the mortgage payments and the other expenses, you may be ready to buy a house in Los Angeles.
+If, after doing some calculations, you’ve determined that you can comfortably handle the mortgage payments and the other expenses, you may be ready to buy a house in Riverside.

 5. You’re Willing to Accept the Responsibility

 Owning a home entails a lot of additional responsibility, which basically means a lot of work doing upkeep and repair jobs.
-So owning isn’t for everyone, but if you’re willing to take on this responsibility – and acquire the necessary skills you don’t have now – then you’re probably ready to buy a house in Los Angeles.
+So owning isn’t for everyone, but if you’re willing to take on this responsibility – and acquire the necessary skills you don’t have now – then you’re probably ready to buy a house in Riverside.

 People who have only rented just aren’t aware of everything they will have to do.
 “As the owner of a property, you’re solely responsible for its maintenance and upkeep.
 Are you willing to roll up your sleeves and tackle home maintenance issues that arise?”
 If the answer is yes, then you’re good to go.